Ikmalrl/Computer-Security/README.md

 ## ⚙️ Environment Setup (Google Colab)

-All source codes were developed and tested using **Google Colab**, so no complex setup is required.
+All source codes were created and tested in **Google Colab**, without any complicated setup.

 ### 🧾 Requirements

-Before running the code, ensure you have:
+Before running the code, make sure you have:

 * A Google account (to access Colab)
-* Internet connection
 * `pycryptodome` library (for RSA encryption)

 ### 🔧 Install Required Library